OpenSwitchNOS/openswitch-ops-docs/ops-release-process.md

 - Every repo should be able to identify a SHA (ChangeID) in their master branch git log which will have only completed features and no partial features.
 - The above SHA will be used for subsequent release branch.
 - Feature leads should work with module maintainers to plan this out so that all the repositories that were modified are in a “release-ready” state

-### Working With Feature Branches
- 1. Identify all the repositories that will be modified for feature development
- 2. Create feature branch with the same name on all these repositories
- 3. Additionally create feature branch with the same name for ops-build and ops repositories.
-     - This is needed to make sure that your branch is protected from active work on master branches
- 4. Update the SRC_URI to pick changes from the feature branch:
-     - Example: ``` SRC_URI = "git://git.openswitch.net/openswitch/ops;protocol=https;branch=feature/versioning"```
- 5. Optionally in the ops-build feature branch, change the recipe files of all the identified repositories to have the SRCREV udpated to AUTOREV
-     - This will make sure that for your feature branch, the make will always pick the latest changes from your branch.

 ## Criteria For Completeness
 ### Criteria to Submit code to Master Branch